foryichuanqi/RESS-Paper-2022.09-Remaining-useful-life-prediction-by-TaFCN/README.md

 # Remaining-useful-life-prediction-by-LM-and-TaFCN-in-CMAPSS-dataset
  Using Trend attention fully convolutional network for remaining useful life estimation in CMAPSS dataset.
 Signal selection, Attention mechanism, and Interpretability of deep learning are explored.

-# Citation
+# Paper of Code and Citation
- （1）Please cite this paper and the original source of the dataset when using the code for academic purposes.
+Please cite this paper and the original source of the dataset when using the code for academic purposes.

 (The website of paper：https://www.sciencedirect.com/science/article/pii/S0951832022002356 )

-GB/T 7714
+GB/T 7714:

 Fan L, Chai Y, Chen X. Trend attention fully convolutional network for remaining useful life estimation[J].
 Reliability Engineering & System Safety, 2022: 108590.

-BibTex
+BibTex:

 @article{fan2022trend,
   title={Trend attention fully convolutional network for remaining useful life estimation},